looker-open-source/actions/src/actions/slack/legacy_slack/README.md

 # Slack Attachment

-This action will post an attachment with your Looker data to a private Slack channel or direct message (DM).
+This action will post an attachment with your Looker data to a public Slack channel or direct message (DM).

 You can configure which user (usually a bot user) the action will post the attachments by using the appropriate API token for that user.